avid-technology/nsml-sequence-linking-example/README.md

 then your NrcsID is INEWS:SHOW.530PM.RUNDOWN:228772013.15671.15.

-And NrcsID attribute for interplay sequence will look like:
+And NrcsID attribute for the Production Management sequence will look like:

 ```
 {